To answer “how nuclear fusion works,” perhaps we should first ask, “how does the sun work?”

 For a while, the universe was nothing but hydrogen, the simplest element.
 But gravity slowly began to pull some of these gas clouds closer together, and as the hydrogen atoms zipping around gained more energy in their increasingly-dense, increasingly-hot environment, they began to fuse with each other to form helium, the second-lightest element.

-Many of these gas clouds became stars just like our sun—massive balls of hydrogen and helium.
+Many of these gas clouds became stars just like our sun—massive balls of hydrogen and helium plasma.
 And in the dense cores of these stars, hydrogen and helium continued to fuse until they formed heavier and heavier elements.
 When the universe’s early stars died and erupted into novas and supernovas, they cast out clouds of all these heavier elements into space, which eventually became the nebulae, planets, asteroids, comets, and other interstellar bodies we know of.

 It takes a great deal of energy to induce nuclear fusion.
 Atomic nuclei, which contain positively-charged protons and neutral neutrons, do not want to come near each other under normal circumstances.
 The Coulomb force, which describes how like charges repel each other and opposite charges attract (as with the north and south poles of a magnet, for example), keeps these two atomic nuclei from colliding with each other.
 If you set two atoms on a direct collision course with the intention of making their nuclei smash into each other and stick together, you will need to accelerate them to very high speeds so that when they collide, the nuclear force, which compels protons to stick to neutrons, overcomes the repulsive Coulomb force.

 Nuclear binding energy is the minimum amount of energy it takes to break apart an atomic nucleus.
 The denser the element, the more energy it takes to break its nucleus apart.
 When we cause nuclear fission or fusion, the nuclear binding energy can be released.
-This is how fission and fusion can be used to produce electricity.
+This is how nuclear fission and fusion can be used to produce electricity.

 For heavier elements, fusion does not release energy.
 But for lighter elements, such as hydrogen and helium, when two atoms combine, the resultant third atom is filled with excess energy and an extra neutron or two in its nucleus that is making it unstable.
 No atom ever wants to be unstable, and so it seeks to return to the nearest point of stability by releasing all that excess.
 It relieves itself by tossing out the extra neutron(s), with its leftover energy released as well.